Where to get free legal advice

 - Legal Services Commission of South Australia (LSC) provides legal services for people who can't afford to pay for legal representation.

 - South Australian Community Legal Centres provide legal advice, assistance and referral to community members who might not otherwise get the help they need.
 Most centres provide services free of charge.

 - Uniting Communities provides information, advice and representation on social security matters, including Centrelink and appeals in the Administrative Appeal Tribunal.
 This service is available to people on a government benefit, living in South Australia, and aged 15 and over.

-- Women's Legal Service is a community based legal centre that provides free and confidential legal services to women in South Australia.
-Phone: 8221 5553
+- Women's Legal Service is a community-based legal centre that provides free and confidential legal services to women in South Australia.